 - Polish proverb

 If you're heading further afield during the day then there are buses and trams that cross the city.
-But make sure you punch your ticket (using the small orange boxes next to ticket kiosks and bus stands) or you'll be fined.
+But make sure you punch your ticket (using the small orange boxes next to ticket kiosks and bus stands) or you could be fined even though you've bought your ticket.
 Tickets can be bought at most newsstands.
 The cheapest way to get about is to buy a 24 hour pass.

-If you're feeling fit you can hop on the Krakow equivalent of a "Boris Bike" which you can pick up all over the city.
+If you're feeling fit you can hop on the Krakow equivalent of a "Boris Bike" which can be found all over the city.

 "Czesc" - Hello